cobaltspeech/sdk-diatheke/README.md

 The top level Makefile can set up all other dependencies.

-Documentation is authored in the `docs-src` folder and generated static website is stored in the `docs` folder.
+Documentation is authored in the `docs-src` folder.
+Final documentation website is auto-generated and hosted by Cobalt, so there is no need to commit generated docs.

 To generate the code and documentation, run `make`.
 This is currently only supported under linux.